6 Tips to Help Your LinkedIn Profile Stand Out in 2021

 Spin your summary with the intention on how you can help the employer.
 Many of these types of summaries deal with clients.

-I give clients the overall picture that best fits their cause in a functioning website.
-Currently, I develop websites for multi-million dollar corporations in the gaming industry.
+- I give clients the overall picture that best fits their cause in a functioning website.
+Currently, I develop websites for multi-million dollar corporations and PS5 gamers in the gaming industry.
 I have reduced bounce rates by 30% and will continue to push toward 40%.
 Companies that I have collaborated with are GameFAQs, Metacritic, and Shockwave.
 My specialties include optimizing the user experience and identifying user behavior.

 The personality, the more creative of the three, tells users a unique story of how you got into your industry.
 A word of caution: do not make it too lengthy.